jeremyschlatter/flakes/README.md

-My nix flakes repo.

-I use this repo to manage dependencies for third-party code that I want to build from source.
+Dependency management for random third-party codebases I have happened to want to build from source.

 # How I use this